HerbertKoelman/cpp-logger/README.md

 ### What it does

 [cpp-logger](https://github.com/HerbertKoelman/cpp-logger) is a set of very simple classes that handles logging.
 Yes !
 I know, yet one more.
 And you're right.

-The library was first implemented for AIX IBM's Unix.
-On AIX all provided libraries did not compile, so I had to write my own thing.
-I continue to use library to train C++ beginers.
+The library was first implemented for AIX IBM's Unix, on which existing libraries did not compile.
+So I had to write my own thing.

-Therefore I kept maintaining it.
+Today, this work is mainly used to train C++ beginners.
+That's why, I keep maintaining cpp-logger.

 To use this library: